webplatform/docs/apis/webaudio/ScriptProcessorNode/onaudioprocess/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|An event listener which is called periodically for audio processing.
-An event of type AudioProcessingEvent will be passed to the event handler.}}
+An event of type [[apis/webaudio/AudioProcessingEvent|'''AudioProcessingEvent''']] will be passed to the event handler.}}
 {{API_Object_Property
 |Property_applies_to=apis/webaudio/ScriptProcessorNode
 |Read_only=No